Skip to content

 Use Canvas when the output is something you’ll revise.
 Use regular chat for everything else.

 Anything you’ll read once and not touch again belongs in regular chat.
 Quick lookups, brainstorming, conversational explanations, and one-shot replies all read more naturally in the chat flow without the Canvas panel competing for screen space.
-We keep brainstorming sessions in chat too, because the Canvas panel encourages premature editing of ideas we should be generating.
+Brainstorming sessions usually belong in chat too, because the Canvas panel encourages premature editing of ideas you should still be generating.

 Canvas earns its keep when you’ll rewrite, refactor, or hand off the output.